 Stimulus checks: How much money will you get, and when?

-The $2 trillion stimulus bill passed in the Senate includes help for American families who are hurting financially due to the economic impact of the coronavirus: $1,200 checks for most adults and $500 for each of their children.
+The $2 trillion stimulus bill passed in the Senate includes help for American families who are hurting financially due to the economic impact of the coronavirus.
+Most adults will receive $1,200 checks, plus $500 for each of their children.

-The measure isn't over the line yet.
-The bill must now go the House, which isn't in session.
-Representatives in the lower chamber have been discussing the logistics of voting — two members have tested positive for COVID-19 and dozens have expressed concern about traveling to the Capitol.
-Several lawmakers are also under quarantine.

 "Low- and middle-income households would receive about 68 percent of the payments," noted Tax Policy Center senior fellow Howard Gleckman in a blog post.
 Here's what to know about how the payments will work.